 Air Purifier Air Exchanges

 no such thing as overkill when talking about air exchanges.
-The more air moving through the unit; then, the more the air purifier

 As a general rule, it is more difficult to

-exchanges section).
+air circulation.
 Large living rooms and family areas, especially

 those with abnormally high ceilings, present a challenge to